Twelve Days of Slayings: Murders Committed During Christmas and New Year’s

 New Year’s Eve of 2014 was supposed to be a relaxed affair in the Gomez household.
 Mario Gomez had come down from Virginia to visit his mother and siblings.
 While things had not been easy in the household for the last few years, Suarez Gomez was happy to have her children home for the holiday.
 However, her middle child, Christian, was not as pleased to have the whole family together.

 Maria claimed that her mother tried desperately to help her son with his mental illness.
-As a single mother, she alone had the burden of doing everything in her power for Christian.
-Suarez would pick up Christian’s meds and make sure he took them, even crushing them and putting the meds into his food.
-The family was unable to afford Christian private care or a bed in a state-operated hospital.
-The therapists the family was able to afford were subpar, many would misdiagnose Christian (such as one doctor who insisted he was bipolar) and not actually take the time to properly look into his mental health.
-If the meds that Christian was prescribed failed to keep working doctors would simply up the medications or prescribe new meds.
+As a single mother, she alone was burdened with doing everything she could for Christian.
+Suarez would pick up Christian’s meds and make sure he took them, even crushing them and putting them into his food.
+The family could not afford private Christian care or a state-operated hospital bed.
+The therapists the family could afford were subpar; many would misdiagnose Christian (such as one doctor who insisted he was bipolar) and not actually take the time to look into his mental health properly.
+If the meds Christian prescribed failed to keep working, doctors would simply up the medications or prescribe new ones.

 Christian’s mental illness was hard on his family as well.
 Maria wasn’t able to live in the family home.
 Christian had a past history of outbursts and inappropriate behavior toward Maria.
-Christian’s schizophrenia took its toll on Suarez as well, since she slept with a knife under her pillow out of fear of Christian hurting her.
-In attention to Christian’s previously listed behavior, Christian had been involuntarily institutionalized and was arrested for loitering, prowling, resisting an officer, and disorderly conduct.
+Christian’s schizophrenia also took its toll on Suarez since she slept with a knife under her pillow out of fear of Christian hurting her.
+In attention to Christian’s previously listed behavior, Christian was involuntarily institutionalized and arrested for loitering, prowling, resisting an officer, and disorderly conduct.

-For two days before New Year’s Eve Christian had been having thoughts of killing his mother.
+For two days before New Year’s Eve, Christian had thought of killing his mother.
 On the day of the murder, it is said that Christian was upset about having to do chores around the home and grew tired of his mother’s ‘nagging’.
 Christian was also probably motivated by the attention Mario received from their mother, and of course, he was spurred on most by his illness.

 While Christian and Suarez were moving boxes in the garage, Christian snuck up behind his mother with an ax and viciously swung at her.
 It took him a few swings, but he managed to decapitate her.
 Mario reported hearing a thump but figured that it was due to his family moving boxes.
-After twenty minutes of silence, Mario ventured into the garage to find the bloody, headless corpse of his mother.
+After twenty minutes of silence, Mario entered the garage to find his mother’s bloody, headless corpse.
 A sloppily cleaned-up red trail from the body to the garage can be revealed that Christian had heartlessly moved his mother’s head to the trash.

 Christian had fled the scene on his bicycle after the murder but was caught quickly as the neighbors noticed blood on his shoes when he rode around the block.
-After being detained by the police Christian coolly admitted to the killing of his mother.
-Christian spent three years in a mental institution after the arrest until he was deemed fit for trial, and from there he was sentenced to twenty-five years in prison.
-The Gomez family was very unhappy with this decision, instead Christian should spend the rest of his life in a mental institution where he would be unable to ever hurt anyone ever again.
+After being detained by the police, Christian coolly admitted to the killing of his mother.
+Christian spent three years in a mental institution after the arrest until he was deemed fit for trial, and from there, he was sentenced to twenty-five years in prison.
+The Gomez family was very unhappy with this decision; instead, Christian should spend the rest of his life in a mental institution where he would never be able to hurt anyone again.

 Bruce Pardo